Skip to main content

 Editing

-To change the way your offers look, click the “Edit” button on the theme you want to change.
-This opens the theme editor where you can customise and preview changes in real-time.
+To change the way your offers look, click Edit on the theme you want to change.
+This opens the theme editor where you can customise and preview changes in real time.

 Renaming

-Click the “Actions” button on the theme you want to change.
+1. Click Actions on the theme you want to rename.

 Duplicating